Indian River State College teaches law enforcement how to interact with people with autism

 It will also teach officers about the resources available to help keep those with the disorder safe.

-"It's providing them with the specific skills on how to handle an individual that is in fact non-verbal and the techniques that can be used to help that person remain safe," said Pierre Pacheco, High Liability Coordinator, Indian River State College.
+"It's providing them with the specific skills on how to handle an individual that is in fact non-verbal and the techniques that can be used to help that person remain safe," said Pierre Pacheco, high liability coordinator for Indian River State College.

 Pacheco has a child of his own who is on the spectrum and said he will share his own experiences with his son to help teach the class.